MASP-Solutions/MLM-IDEX/README.md

 A cleaning system tied to the X/U bridge ensures that the inactive tool nozzle can purge outside the plate (tool parking area) and cleans the nozzle before it enters the printing area.<br/>
 The calibration of the Z offset, for "Tool 0" (i.e. X), is semi-automatic thanks to the use of a contact probe (BLTouch) and a procedure written by us ad hoc to facilitate the operation.
 As for the "Tool 1" (i.e. U) the calibration of the Z offset is manual, effectively facilitated by the constructive conformation of the MASP MK8-R hotend.<br/>
 It is possible to choose between two or three trapezoid screws, driven by powerful Wantai 1.8° 2.5A motors.<br/>
-The plate heater is a 600W - 220V "membrane" type, the top is made of 6mm ground aluminium.<br/>
+The plate heater is a 600W - 220V "membrane" type, the top is made of 6mm aluminium.<br/>
 The project is open source, all the necessary parts are freely available for purchase and printing.<br/>
 The project provides all the files for the configuration that we have developed after months of testing.<br/>
 ## [Watch the project in 3D](https://a360.co/38jP7D8)